BrzostekEcologyLab/FUN-BioCROP-LIDET/README.md

 2) In “Chunk 3: Load CORPSE Data Streams” set the working directory (setwd) to the folder with the files saved in step #1.

+3) In "Chunk 5: Define LIDET parameter sets" select the litter decomposition parameter set to be used in the run, and comment out all other sets.

-3) If changing any parameter values, edit them in “Chunk 5: Load parameters.”
+5) If changing any parameter values, edit them in “Chunk 6: Load parameters.”

-4) Run all chunks up to and including “Chunk 10: Prepare Data for Export.”
+6) Run all chunks up to and including “Chunk 10: Prepare Data for Export.”

-5) In “Chunk 11: Export Output Data” edit data frames for export and filenames, as necessary.
+7) In “Chunk 11: Export Output Data” edit data frames for export and filenames, as necessary.

-6) “Chunk 12: Graph Total Soil C” makes a figure of C remaining over the model run period.
+8) “Chunk 12: Graph Total Soil C” makes a figure of C remaining over the model run period.

 **Description:**